 What is a back muscle strain?

-Low back pain, however, is often a long time coming on as the muscles in the back gradually tighten up due to bad posture and overuse.
-As a result, these muscles go into spasm and do not get enough blood through them causing weakness.
+Low back pain, however, often a long time to come on as the muscles in the back gradually tighten up due to bad posture and overuse.
+As a result, these muscles go into spasms and do not get enough blood through them causing weakness.

 So when someone complains of low back pain when they bend down to pick up a piece of paper and tear a muscle in the back, it is not just the piece of paper that caused it but a gradual build-up of tension over weeks and months.